“I want to be remembered as the kid who went down fighting and didn’t really lose.”

 - February: Justin Baldoni and his company, Wayfarer Entertainment, spend a week with the Sobiech family to film a documentary called Meet Zach Sobiech: My Last Days

 - May: Zach passes away from osteosarcoma, surrounded by his family and friends.
 Later that week, Zach’s fans pushed “Clouds” up to #1 on iTunes.

 - June: The Sobiech’s meet with osteosarcoma researchers for the first time and present $500K raised through Zach’s music and donations to the Zach Sobiech Osteosarcoma Fund.

 2014 & 2015

-+ February: Researchers at the University of Minnesota, funded by Zach’s fund, identified a genetic biomarker and begin a study to target the a gene that causes osteosarcoma to flourish.
+- February: Researchers at the University of Minnesota, funded by Zach’s fund, identified a genetic biomarker and begin a study to target the gene that causes osteosarcoma to flourish.
 Read more here.

-+ Summer: Finn Argus, the actor who plays Zach in “Clouds” the movie, visits Zach’s family in Stillwater, MN.
+- Summer: Finn Argus, the actor who plays Zach in “Clouds” the movie, visits Zach’s family in Stillwater, MN.
+Read more here.

-+ October: “Clouds” the movie is released for steaming on Disney+.
+- October: “Clouds” the movie is released for streaming on Disney+.